Accessible Travel with the S-Bahn

 Zur Erleichterung der Wege können Sie auf Bahnhöfen mit mehreren Etagen auch Rolltreppen nutzen.

-Braille can be found on handrails, elevators, and vending machines.
+Braille and prismatic lettering (raised lettering) can be found on handrails, elevators, and vending machines.
 Braille is a system of raised dots that can be read with the fingers by the visually impaired.

 Blindenleitstreifen markieren den Bereich zwischen Gleisbereich und Bahnsteig.